-The floodplain of the Bassett Creek trunk system is that area lying below the 1% (base flood elevation, 100-year) flood elevations as shown in Table 2-9 of the Watershed Management Plan, or as subsequently revised due to channel improvement, storage site development, revisions to reflect the current BCWMC-adopted floodplain elevations, or requirements established by appropriate state or federal governmental agencies.
-The BCWMC adopted the following policies regarding floodplain regulation within the Bassett Creek watershed (see policies in Section 4.2.2 of the Watershed Management Plan):
+The floodplain of the Bassett Creek trunk system is that area lying below the 1% (100-year) flood elevations as shown in the most recent version of Table 2-9 of the Watershed Management Plan, or as subsequently revised due to channel improvement, storage site development, revisions to reflect the current BCWMC-adopted floodplain elevations, or requirements established by appropriate state or federal governmental agencies.
+The BCWMC adopted the following policies regarding floodplain regulation within the Bassett Creek watershed (see policies in the most recent version of the Watershed Management Plan):

-- 1. Minimum building elevations (lowest floor) of new and redeveloped structures, including parking garages/ramps, must be at least 2.0 feet above the 100-year flood level. (per Policy 29) - The BCWMC encourages property owners to implement best management practices to reduce the volume of stormwater runoff beyond the minimum requirements imposed by the city's MS4 permit, NPDES construction stormwater permit and MIDS performance goal adopted by the BCWMC.
+- 1. Minimum building elevations (lowest floor) of new and redeveloped structures, including parking garages/ramps that are underground or otherwise connected to the building, must be at least 2.0 feet above the 100-year flood level.
+Disconnected parking garages/ramps must be at or above the 100-year flood level. - 2.
+The BCWMC encourages property owners to implement best management practices to reduce the volume of stormwater runoff beyond the minimum requirements imposed by the city's MS4 permit, NPDES construction stormwater permit and MIDS performance goal adopted by the BCWMC.
 Examples of stormwater runoff volume reduction methods include: - a.
 Reducing the amount of planned impervious surface (as areas develop). - b.
 Reducing the amount of impervious surface (during redevelopment). - c.
 Increasing infiltration and/or evapotranspiration. - d.
 Addition of permeable pavement. - e.
-Stormwater reuse.
-(Policy 30) - 3.
-The BCWMC will allow only those land uses in the BCWMC-established floodplain that will not be damaged by floodwaters and will not increase flooding.
-(Policy 34) - 4.
-Allowable types of land use that are consistent with the floodplain include recreation areas, playgrounds, surface parking lots, temporary excavation and storage areas, public utility lines, agriculture, and other open spaces.
-(Policy 34) - 5.
-The BCWMC prohibits the construction of basements in the floodplain; construction of all other infrastructure within the floodplain is subject to BCWMC review and approval.
-(Policy 35) - 6.
+Stormwater reuse. - 3.
+The BCWMC will allow only those land uses in the BCWMC-established floodplain that will not be damaged by floodwater and will not increase flooding. - 4.
+Allowable types of land use that are consistent with the floodplain include recreation areas, playgrounds, surface parking lots, open picnic shelters, temporary excavation and storage areas, public utility lines, agriculture, and other open spaces.
+The BCWMC does not endorse projects that include long-term parking in the floodplain where floodwaters would rise to an elevation resulting in expected vehicle and other property damage.
+By constructing such a project, a developer assumes all risk of vehicle and other property flood damage that may result. - 5.
+The BCWMC prohibits the construction of basements in the floodplain; construction of all other infrastructure within the floodplain is subject to BCWMC review and approval. - 6.
 The BCWMC prohibits permanent storage piles, fences and other obstructions in the floodplain that would collect debris or restrict flood flows.
-(Policy 36) - Where streets, utilities, and structures currently exist below the 100-year floodplain, the BCWMC encourages the member cities to remove these features from the floodplain as development or redevelopment allows.
-(Policy 37)

-- 8. The BCWMC requires that projects within the floodplain maintain no net loss in floodplain storage and no increase in flood level at any point along the trunk system.
-(Policy 38) No increase in flood level will be managed to at least a precision of 0.00 feet. - 9.
-The BCWMC prohibits expansion of existing non-conforming land uses within the floodplain unless they are fully flood-proofed in accordance with codes and regulations.
-(Policy 38) - 10.
-The lowest member of all crossings shall be at least 1 foot above the 100-year floodplain to prevent debris accumulation unless approved otherwise by the BCWMC.
+- 7. Where streets, utilities, and structures currently exist below the 100-year floodplain, the BCWMC encourages the cities to remove these features from the floodplain as development or redevelopment allows. - 8.
+The BCWMC requires that projects within the floodplain maintain no net loss in floodplain storage and no increase in flood level at any point along the trunk system.)
+No increase in flood level will be managed to at least a precision of 0.00 feet. - 9.
+The BCWMC prohibits expansion of existing non-conforming land uses/structures within the floodplain unless they are fully flood-proofed in accordance with codes and regulations. - 10.
+See Section 8.0 for Utility Crossings and Bridges and other requirements. - 11.
+Accessory structures such as sheds, gazebos, fences, etc. must adhere to local regulations.
+These structures will not be reviewed by the BCWMC unless they impact creek flows or flood elevations.